SaltyAom/niku-docs/src/pages/docs/performance.md

 );
 ```

-Although, `NikuOn` have significant increase performance, but Niku is build on top of the idea to improve `Developer Experience` first while `NikuOn` added more nested syntax to the widget itself which is harder to maintain.
+Although, `NikuOn` have significant increase in performance, but Niku is build on top of the idea to improve `Developer Experience` first while `NikuOn` added more nested syntax to the widget itself which is harder to maintain.

 Thus, `.freezed` and `.on` is fast enough for most of the time.